bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 been stopped.
 The thread ID is necessary because we don't record _where_ the instance is running anywhere else, and we keep it here because, so far, `KillState` is the only place we actually need to care.
-Meanwhile, the `Condvar` allows us to be smarter than a simple spin loop while waiting for signal handling machinery to actually terminate an `Instance` in `Domain::Guest`.
+Meanwhile, the `Condvar` allows `lucet_runtime` to avoid a spin loop while waiting for signal handling machinery to actually terminate an `Instance` in `Domain::Guest`.

 ### Lifecycle